-Bar Harbor is the main town outside of Acadia National Park.
-The town has all the cute, small coastal town boutiques you could possibly imagine (e.g., do towns like these ALWAYS have an olive oil store?), which was a great way to wind down the day after tackling morning hikes in Acadia.
+Bar Harbor is the main town just outside of Acadia National Park.
+It has all the cute, small coastal boutiques you could possibly imagine (e.g., do towns like these ALWAYS have an olive oil store?), which was a great way to wind down the day after tackling morning hikes in Acadia.

 Here’s a wooden wares store that had a giant rocking horse.
 Why?
 Who cares!
 You’re on vacation!!!!!

 One of the biggest challenges of Acadia National Park was figuring out the best mix of easy/moderate/intermediate hikes.
 Acadia is a great park with lots of really rewarding rocky and coastal hikes for those looking for a challenge!

 This website focused on Acadia National Park was incredibly helpful, as is this Joe’s Guide to Acadia National Park site, but share your favorite Acadia hikes in the comments if you’ve been, as I will definitely be going back!

 We ultimately landed on: